 What is the time frame to build a pool?

 Before we actually build the pool we have to go through the engineering and permitting process.
-The engineer creates the blueprints that will be presented to the building department to obtain a permit and that generally takes about a week.
+The engineer creates the blueprints that will be presented to the building department to obtain a permit and that generally takes about two weeks.
 Then after approving the plans they are sent to the building department in your specific municipality.
-Each municipality is different in the way they process plans, but generally it takes between one to two weeks.
+Each municipality is different in the way they process plans, but generally it takes between two to three weeks.
 There are exceptions though, like an architectural review or a home owners association approval that can delay things by a couple weeks.
-Once the job is permitted it is started within a week and typical construction times run between six to eight weeks.
+Once the job is permitted it is started within a reasonable period of time.
+Typical construction times run between eight to ten weeks.
 Again that may differ based on the specific municipality and their inspection procedures.
 It also will depend on your particular project and what’s involved.

 What is a salt water pool and what are the advantages?

 In terms of a residential swimming pool the term salt water pool means a pool that has a salt chlorinating system.
 This system is comprised of a control panel and a conversion cell, both located at the pool equipment, and simple table salt added directly to the pool water.
 A properly salted pool contains 3,000 parts per million of salt to water whereas the ocean contains an average of 35,000 parts per million, so you can see that there is actually very little salt in your pool water.
 Then, when the pool pump is operating, the salted water passes through the conversion cell which has a series of electrically charged titanium plates that create an electrolytic process that breaks down the salted water leaving a mild form of chlorine to be recirculated back to the pool.
 This is a pure and safe sanitizer that destroys bacteria and algae in the pool leaving you with crystal clear soft water that is gentle on your skin, hair and eyes.
 Furthermore, you no longer have the responsibility to transport and store harsh chemicals with this convenient and simple chlorinating device.